kanishkad123/carsHerokuIntegration/README.md

 - Note components api
   - CRUD operations for Notes
   - Authentication of users using token
--Sorting Notes to display the latest created note on top.
+- Sorting Notes to display the latest created note on top.
--Search bar to filter the Note of user's choice.
+- Search bar to filter the Note of user's choice.
--Set as favourite option to set a particular note as priority.
+- Set as favourite option to set a particular note as priority.

 ## Tejal Gajjar